Brexchange/Brexchange-Business-Plan/Business-Plan.md

 **Right Now**

-At this time we have installed the InfraexDev fork in a google VPS with 4cores and 5gb ram just to test, however we had problems trying to add a Bitcoin fork coin.
+At this time we have installed the InfraexDev fork in a google VPS with 4cores and 5gb ram just to test, however we had problems trying to add a Bitcoin fork coin and some doubts if our code is compatible with cryptonote.

 https://brexchange.br-com.net/